Questions & Answers

 Q: Will there be overloads in FB?

-A: There are no overloads on monitored CNEs (i.e. the CNEs taken into account in the market coupling) in the DA market outcome, but due to changing conditions close to real-time, there may be overloads in the operational hour that are mitigated by means of redispatch.
+A: There are no overloads on monitored CNECs or combined dynamic constraints (i.e. the CNECs and combined dynamic constraints taken into account in the market coupling) in the DA market outcome, but due to changing conditions close to real-time, there may be overloads in the operational hour that are mitigated by means of redispatch.

 Q: Can you have negative capacity under FB?

-A: Yes; however, when a negative RAM is calculated but not applied in capacity allocation, the RAM value shall be set to zero and the potential overload shall be managed by redispatch.
+A: Yes; however, when a negative RAM is calculated for the DA timeframe, the RAM value shall be set to zero and the potential overload shall be managed by redispatch.
+This is different for the ID timeframe, where a negative RAM will be applied in the allocation.

 Q: In regard to GSK strategies; what are the choices to be made by the TSOs?